benzybert/tea-haven-frontend/README.md

 Tea Haven is an e-commerce platform for tea enthusiasts.
 This repository contains the frontend codebase, which is responsible for the user interface and client-side functionality.

 ## Technologies Used

-- React
+- React: A JavaScript library for building user interfaces.
-- Redux
+- Redux: A predictable state container for JavaScript apps.
-- React Router
+- React Router: A collection of navigational components for React applications.
-- Axios
+- Axios: A promise-based HTTP client for the browser and Node.js.
-- Styled Components
+- Styled Components: A library for styling React components using tagged template literals.
-- Jest
+- Jest: A delightful JavaScript testing framework with a focus on simplicity.

 ## Getting Started